Skip to main content

 What panels does British Gas use?

 British Gas does not publicly specify which panel brands they use and it can vary by region and availability.
 They typically use tier-1 panels from established manufacturers.
-You generally cannot request a specific brand — this is one of the trade-offs of using a large national provider.
+You generally cannot request a specific brand, which is one of the trade-offs of using a large national provider.

 Do British Gas solar panels come with a warranty?